garettrobson/PhpCommitLint/README.md

 _The recommended way to use this in development.s_

-First change directory to the composer project you want to use `php-commit-link` on.
+First change directory to the composer project you want to use `php-commit-lint` on;

 ```sh
 cd /my/project/path